-- To teach other installers proper installation techniques. - Handy field-use design... this workbook is designed to fit into a pocket, toolbox, or glove compartment for easy reference in the field.
+- To make certain roofing details are installed properly. - To teach other installers proper installation techniques. - Handy field-use design... this workbook is designed to fit into a pocket, toolbox, or glove compartment for easy reference in the field.

 Important: While the GAF Steep-Slope Pro Field Guide is a provider of helpful guidance on installing GAF steepslope roofing systems and products, you should ALWAYS follow the latest information for the product that you are using.